Bowe, Mantia win 1,500 titles to qualify for 3rd Olympics

 Mantia earlier finished second in the 1,000.

-“Erin is one of my great friends, great teammates,” Bowe said.
-“I’d be lying if I said that hadn’t taken a bit of an emotional toll on me.”
+”Erin is one of my great friends, great teammates,” said Bowe, who also won the 1,000. ”I’d be lying if I said that hadn’t taken a bit of an emotional toll on me.”

 It also affected Goetz, who finished third in the 1,500.
 She was second to Bowe in the 1,000 and has earned her first Olympic berth.